Custom Credential and Credential Validation

 - How to: Create a Service that Employs a Custom Certificate Validator

 - Explains how to customize WCF validation by inheriting from the X509CertificateValidator class.

-- Walkthrough: Creating Custom Client and Service Credentials
+- How to: Create Custom Client and Service Credentials

 - Demonstrates how to extend the ClientCredentials and ServiceCredentials classes to accommodate new credential types.
 This is first in a series of topics that enable creation of custom credential types.

 - How to: Create a Custom Security Token Provider

 - Explains how to create a security token provider to handle new credential types and return new tokens for the credential.
 This is the second topic in the series.